 The roundtable discussion featured insights from prominent speakers representing both Thai and German perspectives.
 The panelists included Mr. Gunther Krichbaum, Member of the German Bundestag and Spokesperson for European Policy of the CDU/CSU Parliamentary Group, Dr. Carsten Buchholz, Economist and Head of MP Krichbaum’s Office, Dr. Sineenat Sermcheep, Assistant Professor at the Faculty of Economics at Chulalongkorn University, and Dr. Thanyaporn Krichtitayawuth, Executive Director at the UN-Global Compact Network Thailand.
 The audience consisted of participants from diverse backgrounds, including international organizations, civil society, government agencies, and academia, as well as the business community.
 This indicates the broad appeal and relevance of the topic.

-From another German point of view, Dr. Carsten Buchholz discussed the economic impact of recent global events on supply chains.
+From an additional German perspective, Dr. Carsten Buchholz discussed the economic impact of recent global events on supply chains.
 He underlined the importance of adapting to the changing nature of supply chains, particularly in light of issues such as COVID-19 and the conflict in Ukraine.
 He discussed the significance of social standards in supply chains and suggested that Thailand could attract more investment by aligning with European standards.
 Dr. Buchholz emphasized the importance of fair and careful management during this transition.
-He also highlighted the possibility of using Free Trade Agreements as bridges for more diverse and free trade.
+He also highlighted the possibility of using FTAs as bridges for more diverse and free trade.

-As for viewpoints from private sector and civil society, Dr. Thanyaporn Krichtitayawuth shared insights on supply chain management, with a focus on Thailand's transition within the global market.
+As for viewpoints from the private sector and civil society, Dr. Thanyaporn Krichtitayawuth shared insights on supply chain management, with a focus on Thailand's transition within the global market.
 She discussed the sectors that are at risk in the Asia-Pacific region and emphasized the importance of fair and careful management during the transition.
 She highlighted the need to move away from low-cost and mass production practices, as they not only harm the environment but also contribute to low wages and poverty in the country.
-Dr. Thanyaporn pointed out the importance of transparency and risk management in supply chains, specifically in regard to due diligence for human rights.
-To be transparent, Thailand would need a legal framework to raise more awareness in the society on certain issues.
+Dr. Thanyaporn pointed out the importance of transparency and risk management in supply chains, specifically regardgin due diligence for human rights.
+To be transparent, Thailand would need a legal framework to raise more awareness among its society on certain issues.
 She also discussed the challenges of complying with environmental and social standards, while emphasizing the competitive advantage of ESG compliance.

 Additional insights and questions raised

 MP Krichbaum provided a comprehensive overview of recent efforts to strengthen ties between Germany and Thailand.
 He emphasized the challenges posed by the EU's value-based policies and underscored the need for strategic autonomy to navigate global dependencies effectively.
-At the same time, he shed light on the complexities surrounding FTAs within the EU framework and highlighted the importance of flexibility in negotiations as well as identified potential areas for cooperation between Germany and Thailand, particularly in enhancing agricultural exports and sectoral efficiency.
-MP Krichbaum further elaborated on the urgency of FTAs and negotiation timelines and also European Parliament's scrutiny of Thailand's democratic progress.
+He fruther highlighted the complexities surrounding FTAs within the EU framework and highlighted the importance of flexibility in negotiations as well as identified potential areas for cooperation between Germany and Thailand, particularly in enhancing agricultural exports and sectoral efficiency.
+MP Krichbaum further elaborated on the urgency of FTAs and negotiation timelines and on the European Parliament's scrutiny of Thailand's democratic progress.
 Concerns about German companies' perceptions of risks from the Far East, particularly China, were also raised.
 MP Krichbaum echoed these sentiments, emphasizing the need for equal access to Asian markets for European companies and addressing potential risks of knowledge transfer.

 The roundtable discussion concluded with a small networking refreshment, providing attendees with an opportunity to engage in dialogue and explore potential avenues for collaboration in economic security and diversifying supply chains.